-The Investment Limited Partnerships Act, 1994 provides for the creation of a limited partnership structure as an investment vehicle.
+The Investment Limited Partnerships (Amendment) Act 2020, amending the Investment Limited Partnerships Act 1994, provides for the creation of a limited partnership structure as an investment vehicle.
 An ILP is a partnership of two or more persons having as its principal business the investment of its funds in property of all kinds and consisting of at least one general partner and at least one limited partner.